 Easy to make, this tiramisu cake recipe is so fun to put together.
 I never tried to do tiramisu before because most of the ones that I tasted so far haven’t inspired me.
 The traditional recipe has lady fingers and you don’t need to bake.
 Just put it in the refrigerator for several hours until the coffee syrup penetrates the tiramisu.

-Pumpkin Tiramisu Cake Recipe with Pumpkin Spice Mascarpone Cream
+Pumpkin Tiramisu Cake Recipe with Coffee-Maple Mascarpone Cream

 For this pumpkin tiramisu cake recipe you have to bake the cake first.
 This cake is airy and fluffy, and nutty with all the chopped hazelnuts.
-And of course to go along with the Fall season, I added pumpkin puree in the cake batter, and some Pumpkin Spice Syrup in the decadent mascarpone cream filling.
-With the mascarpone cream, I adjusted the sweetness to my taste adding one part powdered sugar and an equal part of Pumpkin Spice Syrup.
+And of course to go along with the Fall season, I added pumpkin puree in the cake batter, and some Organic Coffee Bean infused Vermont Maple Syrup in the decadent mascarpone cream filling.
+With the mascarpone cream, I adjusted the sweetness to my taste adding one part powdered sugar and an equal part of the Coffee-Maple Syrup.
 Remember, the coffee syrup is sweet, and you need to make sure that you balance the sweetness.
 If not, the tiramisu will become too sweet.

 Now, the fun part is putting the cake together.
-The first part is to slice the cake in three equal parts lengthwise making sure that you put the layer with the nuts side up.
-The next step is adding some cream in the bottom of the dish, acting like glue to keep the cake from moving.
-Then, pour one third of the coffee syrup on the cake and spread evenly 3/4 cup mascarpone cream.
+The first part is to slice the cake in three equal parts width-wise making sure that you put the layer with the nuts side up.
+The next step is adding some mascarpone cream in the bottom of the dish, acting like glue to keep the cake from moving.
+Then pour one third of the coffee syrup on the cake and spread evenly 3/4 cup of mascarpone cream.
 Repeat the same steps in each layer.

-After assembled, spread the rest of the pumpkin spice mascarpone cream all over the cake.
+After assembled, spread the rest of the coffee-maple mascarpone cream all over the cake.
 If you have an art for decoration, I’m pretty sure that you will make it look much better than I did.
 I’m not that artistic with icing, but I’m learning:).